 This use case is very similar to “Fault management using ACT-STB configuration” in Clause 2.1.1.
 Instead of a fault detection (Step 1 “Fault Notification in” Figure 1), the trigger comes from a fault prediction module in the VIM, or from a third party module which notifies the VIM about an eminent fault.
 From Step 2~5, the work flow is the same as in the “Fault management using ACT-STB configuration” use case, except in this case, the Consumer of a VM/VNF switches to SBY configuration based on a predicted fault, rather than an occurred fault.

-Maintenance
+NFVI Maintenance

 VM Retirement